kennonsr/dockers/hadoop_hbase_hive_spark_docker/README.md

 **UPDATE** : To have a lighter platform including HBASE service this repo will deploy only Hadoop, Hbase, Zookeeper, Hive, Hive Metastore (PostGresSQL) and Spark only.
 It is possible to add the other services back, together with Hbase, modifying the script files for build and cluster.

 ### This platform was validate with MacOs and Linux, running all the shell scripts.
 For Windows, using Docker Desktop, it was not totally tested.
 But the Batch files are present.
 Also for Windows you can deploy via WSL, but again, you can encounter some issues.
+Also for windows, before run the build.bat file you must create or add in configs ssh keys id_rsa and id_rsa.pub.
+You can run via Windows Subsystem for Linux (WSL) ssh-keygen available in the build.sh (bash script).

 ### Make sure that you build the Dockerfiles for each components in your local environment.
 Otherwise you will get an older and not tested version from docker hub repo.